openhab/openhabian/docs/openhabian.md

 You already own a **powerful PC or Mac** to work on.
 It would be a shame to have a powerful computer at your fingertips and then have to **restrict yourself** to a very limited graphical frontend on another device, wouldn't you agree?

-Moving on.
-What we actually want openHABian to be is a **dedicated headless system** to **reliably execute openHAB** and to **expose all interfaces** needed to interact and configure it (PaperUI, BasicUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH, you-name-it).
+What we actually want openHABian to be is a **dedicated, headless system** to **reliably run openHAB** and to **expose all interfaces** needed to interact and configure it (MainUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH, you-name-it).
 If you know how to work with these interfaces, you are set for a way better experience than the alternatives.
 The main challenge is to **get used to the Linux command line**, not even a GUI (like Pixel, see below) will relieve you from that in the long run.
 If you are not willing to teach yourself a few fundamental Linux skills you will not become happy with any Linux system and should resort to a e.g. Windows machine.
 However as you are willing to tinker with smart home technology, I'm sure you are ready to **teach yourself new stuff** and expand your experience.

-**If** the above didn't convince you, execute the following commands to get the graphical user interface [Pixel](https://www.raspberrypi.org/blog/introducing-pixel) installed.
-You have been warned, if there came any warranty with openHABian to begin with, it would end here.

 <a id="faq-other-platforms"></a>
 #### Can I use openHABian on ...?